waysact/webpack-subresource-integrity/README.md

 ## Features

 - Optional integration with [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)
-- Support for code-splitting (integrity for lazy-loaded chunks)
+- Support for code splitting (integrity for lazy-loaded chunks)
 - Compatible with Webpack 1.x and 2.x

 ## Installation